ayezinhtun/1cng-protal-user-guide/admin/Partners/Create Reseller.md

 - Now, final step is to sign in into your account.
 Enter your login credentials and click on **Sign In** to access the Reseller portal.

 ![Invite Client Details](images/activation-login.png)

+## <span style={{ color: '#003366' }}>Conclusion</span>

+The Create Reseller process offers a detailed and guided workflow to successfully onboard resellers into your system.
+By capturing essential information from organizational details to billing setup, contracts, and module permissions ensure that each reseller is set up correctly and ready to operate within your platform.